 It is the physical manifestation of the Workplace that will put an organisation on the first rung of the Workplace experience ladder.

 But Mr van Eersel’s assertion that Workplace management is the is to undervalue all of the other stars in the firmament.
 For a strategy to be successful, you need all of the orchestra to be in time and in-tune.
 But, every orchestra needs a conductor.

 What’s in a Name?

-The British Institute of Facilities Management (BIFM) recent name change to the Institute of Workplace and Facilities Management (IWFM) comes after 25 years.
+recent name change to the (IWFM) comes after 25 years.
 The World is undoubtedly embracing Workplace, but this is not a new phenomenon.

 Back in the 1980s work life was much more straightforward with people generally going to work the same way in the same place at the same time.

 This was the decade of consumerism and the drive to accumulate assets.
-Perhaps in a response to Kurt Vonnegut’s assertion that “everybody wants to build and nobody wants to do maintenance.”
-Facilities Management was born out of the need to maintain those assets.
+Perhaps in a response to assertion that Facilities Management was born out of the need to maintain those assets.

 Workplace is Physical, Digital and Cultural

 The world has changed.
 The Workplace is no longer primarily a physical space.
 The Workplace experience we are all longing for is digital and cultural too.
 The boundaries of space and time have slipped and with them the clear demarcations between these Workplace professions.

 As we have moved into the 21st century, we have rejected the idea of overt consumerism.
 Primarily led by the retail sector, we have embraced the and now expect this in our Workplaces.